bleenco/ngx-uploader/README.md

 export class AppModule {}
 ```

-**or** include `NgxUploaderModule` with your SharedModule.
+**or** include `NgxUploaderModule` into your SharedModule.
 This could be usefull if your project has nested Modules.

 ```ts
 // shared.module.ts